lace/vg/README.md

 With the power of NumPy, the vectorized functions are fast.

 - `normalize` normalizes a vector.
+- `perpendicular` finds a vector that is perpendicular to two others.
 - `sproj` computes the scalar projection of one vector onto another.
 - `proj` computes the vector projection of one vector onto another.
 - `reject` computes the vector rejection of one vector from another.